orgTestCodacy11KRepos110MB/repo-9275-inxi/README.txt

 Creates raw matching IDs for gpu_data item, again matching hash tables.

+Copy and paste the changed id rows from terminal to corresponding gpu data function.

 * lists/gpu.[vendor].xxx contain the various text files for arch/legacy
 matching.

-4. gpu_raw.pl - generate intel and amd raw id files from source data using some clever transformation tricks, makes all source data turn into the same output so ids.pl can read it easily.
+4. gpu_raw.pl - generate intel and amd gpu id files from raw source data using some clever transformation tricks, makes all source data turn into the same output so ids.pl can read it easily.

 Creates source data files for ids.pl.